partiql/partiql-beamline/partiql-beamline-book/src/getting-started/installation.md

 You should see version information for both `rustc` and `cargo`.

-## Installing PartiQL Beamline
+## Installing Beamline

 ### Method 1: Building from Source (Recommended)

-This is currently the primary method for installing PartiQL Beamline:
+This is currently the primary method for installing Beamline:

 1. **Clone the Repository**
    ```bash